mohamedHashem250/DeepLearningArchitecture/MNIST_Classification_Pytorch/README.md

 **This project for study Purpose, not efficient results!**

-In this project, We use MNIST dataset for Classification Task
+In this project, We use MNIST dataset for Classification Task.

 Working with build NN model, training phase , save the model parameters during training.